chiahuichen/IBM_Data_Analytics/README.md

 # IBM_Data_Analytics
-## "A picture worth a thousand words!" - A Simple Excel Dashboard
+## "A picture is worth a thousand words" - A Simple Excel Dashboard
 ![](excel_dashboard.png)